DietrichPaul/DietrichPaul/README.md

 # Hi there 👋

-## I am a lazy hobby developer who works with the object-oriented language Java 😉
+## I am a lazy hobby developer who works with Java and Python 😉

 - 🔭 I’m currently working on my GitHub projects
 <br>